matvign/batchrenamer/docs/documentation.md

 ### Conflicts
 Filenames need to be checked for renaming conflicts since renaming can potentially overwrite a file.
-The conflicts field contains detailed information about files that have issues or cannot be renamed.
+The conflicts field contains reasons for why a file cannot be renamed.
 * dest: file name that caused an error
 * srcs: list of file names attempting to rename to dest
 * err: set of error codes explaining why the dest is erroneous

 ### Unresolvable
-Unresolvable conflicts are files that will not be renamed.
+Unresolvable conflicts are files that won't be renamed.
 Unresolvable conflicts are srcs from conflicts.
 Anything that attempts to rename to a file in this field is a conflict.